Seán Kavanagh

-Seán Kavanagh (born 20 January 1994) is an Irish footballer who plays as a defender for League of Ireland Premier Division club Shamrock Rovers.
+Seán Kavanagh (born 20 January 1994) is an Irish football coach and former player who played as a left back for Fulham, Mansfield Town, Hartlepool United and Shamrock Rovers.

 Career

 Fulham

 Born in Dublin, Ireland, Kavanagh started his youth career at Belvedere before joining Fulham in 2011.
 While making his progress at the club's academy, Kavanagh struggled with injuries, but managed to regain his fitness.

 After progressing the club's academy for the past three years, Kavanagh made his first team debut for Fulham in a 1–0 home loss on 20 August 2014 against Wolverhampton Wanderers at Craven Cottage.
 After the match, Kavanagh told the club's website that his debut for Fulham was a proud moment.

 Kavanagh scored his first goal for the club in the 1–0 win over Norwich City.
 However, Kavanagh's season was later interrupted when he suffered injuries twice during the season: once with a thigh injury in November and another with a knee injury in January.
 Despite this, Kavanagh played a role when he provided assist for Ross McCormack and then provided another assist for Matt Smith, in a 1–0 win over Blackpool.

 After a handful of first team appearances, he signed a contract extension with the club, keeping him until 2018.
 Though playing in midfield under the management of Kit Symons, Kavanagh made nineteen appearances and scoring once for the 2014–15 season.

 In the 2015–16 season, Kavanagh struggled to be in the first team, having spent most of the time being on the substitute bench and was limited even further following the arrivals of James Husband and Luke Garbutt.
 On 21 November 2015, Kavanagh made his first appearance of the season, playing 90 minutes, in a 1–1 draw against MK Dons.
 He made another appearance in the next game against Preston North End.
 Kavanagh went on to make seven appearances for the club before returning to his parent club in May 2016.

 In the 2016–17 season, Kavanagh featured twice for Fulham, both coming from the EFL Cup.
 After being told by the club that he would be loaned out, he joined League Two side Hartlepool United until the end of the season.
 He made his Hartlepool United debut, where he started the whole game, in a 1–0 loss against Grimsby Town on 7 January 2017.
 Kavanagh then quickly established himself in the starting eleven, playing in the left-back position.
 However, he suffered injuries that kept him out on two occasions.
 As a result, his loan spell at Hartlepool United ended on 7 April 2017.
 His last appearance for Hartlepool United came on 4 March 2017, where he played 39 minutes, in a 3–1 win over Exeter City.